amakarewicz/2023-DTU-MLOps-Object-Detection/reports/README.md

 We used the [Transformers](https://github.com/huggingface/transformers) framework from Huggingface in our project to perform object detection in images.
 We used the pretrained [DEtection TRansformer (DETR) model](https://huggingface.co/facebook/detr-resnet-50), which uses a CNN backbone to learn a 2D representation of input image.<br>

 Furthermore, we used the dataset  [COCO 2017 dataset](https://cocodataset.org/#download) available through the torchvision module for both training and testing.
 The dataset consist of images which are annotated with class labels and maskes for each object.
+We also used another dataset, [VOC](https://public.roboflow.com/object-detection/pascal-voc-2012), for additional experiments on the model and it's performance.

 ## Coding environment